Advance Medical Group

 Internal Medicine & Medical Weight Loss located in Hackensack, Paramus & Haledon, NJ

 Asthma is a chronic disease that affects about 25 million people in the United States.
 If you periodically struggle with shortness of breath and other breathing issues, get tested to learn whether you are one of the many Americans suffering from asthma.
-Advance Medical Group offers asthma testing, diagnosis, and symptom management to the residents of Hackensack, Paramus, and Haledon, New Jersey.
+Advance Medical Group offers asthma testing, diagnosis, and symptom management to the residents of Hackensack, Paramus, Haledon and Englewood, New Jersey.
 If you or a loved one cannot breathe properly, call the office or use the online tool to schedule a consultation today.

 Asthma is a respiratory illness that causes difficulty breathing because of muscle spasms in the airways that carry oxygen in and out of your lungs.
 These spasms cause inflammation, which results in you not being able to get enough air to breathe.
 If you can’t breathe, you can show symptoms like:

 - Persistent coughing

 If your attack lasts for too long, you could trigger a serious attack that requires immediate attention.
 Severe asthma attacks can also lead to more complicated health issues.

 There is no one cause of asthma, and its triggers vary from person to person.
 Attacks are usually brought on by a combination of factors like: